cloudmesh-community/fa19-523-171/project/report.md

    - In Progress.
 1. Development of AWS Lambda application - Not Started .

-# Project Scope changed from streaming to AwsS3 to Local and Local to AwsS3
+## Project Scope changed from streaming to AwsS3 to Local and Local to AwsS3

+:o2: for the report its unimportant if you changed your scope to simplify the project, instead describe what the project is. and do not use the word project ;-)

 :o2: that is a real bad first sentence .... this is an experinec report which we do not need, we need a description of what awss3 sorage provider does